jianxiaoguo/website/content/en/docs/understanding-workflow/concepts.md

 ## Twelve-Factor Applications

 The [Twelve-Factor App][] is a methodology for building modern applications that can be scaled across a distributed system.

 Twelve-factor is a valuable synthesis of years of experience with software-as-a-service apps in the wild, particularly on the Heroku platform.

 Workflow is designed to run applications that adhere to the [Twelve-Factor App][] methodology and best practices.

 ## Kubernetes

 [Kubernetes][] is an open-source cluster manager developed by Google and donated to the [Cloud Native Compute Foundation][cncf].
-Kubernetes manages all the activity on your cluster, including: desired state convergence, stable service addresses, health monitoring, service discovery, and DNS resolution.
+Kubernetes manages all activity on your cluster, including desired state convergence, stable service addresses, health monitoring, service discovery, and DNS resolution.

-Workflow builds upon Kubernetes abstractions like Services, Deployments and Pods to provide a developer-friendly experience.
+Workflow builds upon Kubernetes abstractions like Services, Deployments, and Pods to provide a developer-friendly experience.
 Building containers directly from application source code, aggregating logs, and managing deployment configurations and app releases are just some of the features Workflow adds.

 Drycc Workflow is a set of Kubernetes-native components, installable via [Helm][].
-Systems engineers who are familiar with Kubernetes will feel right at home running Workflow.
+Systems engineers familiar with Kubernetes will feel right at home running Workflow.

 See the [components][components] overview for more detail.

 ## Container

-[Container][] is an open source project to build, ship and run any application as a lightweight, portable, self-sufficient container.
+[Container][] is an open source project to build, ship, and run any application as a lightweight, portable, self-sufficient container.

 If you have not yet converted your application to containers, Workflow provides a simple and straightforward "source to Container image" capability.
 Supporting multiple language runtimes via community [buildpacks][], building your application in a container can be as easy as `git push drycc master`.

-Applications which use either a Dockerfile or reference external Container images are launched unmodified.
+Applications that use either a Dockerfile or reference external Container images are launched unmodified.

 ## Applications